SparrowMike/Movieland/README.md

 # MovieLand

-Ability to easily discover and explore movies and tv shows quickly and effortlessly.
+Discover and explore movies and tv shows quickly and effortlessly.

 ## Description